 How to Prepare for Breast Augmentation Surgery

 If you are preparing to undergo a surgical procedure, knowing what to expect can alleviate a tremendous amount of anxiety.
 Breast augmentation patients should prepare for their surgery by following all instructions from their surgeon, arranging for transportation and immediate aftercare with a friend or family member, and preparing their home for recovery.
 At Northshore Plastic Surgery in New Orleans, LA, we strive to provide a comfortable experience for our patients, from the first consultation to the last follow-up appointment.
-Dr. Benjamin Boudreaux invites you to explore how to prepare for breast augmentation surgery.
+Dr. Benjamin Boudreaux and Dr. Jeffrey Claiborne invite you to explore how to prepare for breast augmentation surgery.

 On the day of your breast augmentation surgery, a friend or family member will need to drive you to and from our office, and should be available to stay with you during the first 24 hours.
 Because you will be fatigued and drowsy as the anesthesia subsides, having someone nearby to help is essential.
 It is important to make these arrangements ahead of time.